 of a parent?
 Of course, with enough love and support from the remaining parent (or parent figure.)
 But as with all loss, the child is changed forever,

 and the emotional work is very real.

-Bottom line: Kids can survive anything, and heal, if they have another parent there to help them process their emotions.
+Bottom line: Kids can survive anything, and heal, if they have a committed parent there to help them heal their emotions.

 If you're a mom raising kids without a Dad, you'll want to know that: